wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-cloud-application-security/includes/4-control-your-cloud-apps-with-policies.md

   :::column:::

 Receive real-time notifications for any policy violation or activity threshold via text message or email.
-When applying machine learning algorithms, Cloud App Security enables you to detect behavior that could indicate that a user is misusing data.
+When applying machine learning algorithms, Defender for Cloud Apps enables you to detect behavior that could indicate that a user is misusing data.

   :::column-end:::